maryjess/cloud/notes/Module-3/Azure/azure-cloud-shell-continuous-integration-from-zero.md

 # Azure Cloud Shell Continuous Integration from Zero

+Note: Connect with the Classic Azure Shell first before performing the below steps.
+If not you'll have to start over the process, ugh.

 ## Create Virtual Environment named `scaffold` in home directory (if not already done so)
 If virtual environment is already created, skip this step
 ```